tknight-dev/gaming-canvas/README.md

 // Updates on display changes (orientation, resize, and rotation) GamingCanvas.setCallbackReport((report: GamingCanvasReport) => {
+    // Report contains all the necessary information to adjust the dimensions of a canvas
     // If multithreading, you'll need to pass the report to the WebWorker, using the OffscreenCanvas, to set the canvas dimensions and draw from there
     GamingCanvasSetSize(canvas, report);
     draw(); // Remember, changing the canvas size clears it as well